awsdocs/amazon-appstream2-developer-guide/doc_source/qualify-usb-devices.md

 1. On the image builder, test your USB device to confirm that it works as expected\.

-1. To use the USB device in an AppStream 2\.0 session, you must share the device with the session first\.
-For more information, see [Share a USB Device with an AppStream 2\.0 Streaming Session](share-usb-devices-with-session.md)\.
-After you finish testing, you can provide the information in the *Guidance for Users* section of this topic to your users\.
+1. Before your users can use the USB device in an AppStream 2\.0 session, they must share the device with their session first\.
+After you finish testing, for guidance that you can provide your users to help them perform this task, see [USB Devices](client-application-windows-user.md#share-usb-devices-with-session-user)\.

 1. If the USB device works with the image builder as expected, create an image\.
 For more information, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.